Community title scheme statement search

-A Community Title Scheme (CTS) comprises of jointly administered lots (scheme land) and the Community Management Statement (CMS) that defines that administration.
+A Qld community title scheme (CTS) comprises of jointly administered lots (scheme land) and the community management statement that defines that administration.
 The scheme land must include common property.

 The Body Corporate and Community Management Act 1997 (Qld) introduced community title schemes to better administer group titles, building units and strata corporations.